LeeXun/my-ctf-challenges/README.md

 ### Questions

 1. Why can I get the flag when I am running the code at my local machine?
     - The connection between your golang server and redis is too fast.
-This is my trap :P.
+This is a trap.

 ### Payload